linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 22.10.2023
+- Topic: Your own advertising network!
+- Directory: /posts/2023/October/22
+- Description: ``` 🚀 With #LinkspreedFranchise, we empower our partners to create their own advertising networks - a user-friendly plugin for effective ad management. 💼 Join our success story! 💪 #Franchise #Success #Marketing ```

 ### 21.10.2023
 - Topic: X25519+KYBER post-quantum cryptography
 - Directory: /posts/2023/October/21